SCART: Simulation of Cyber Attacks for Real-Time: Simulation Methodology

+After selecting the most relevant simulator, we divided the main logic into separate running modules.
+Specifically, we integrated the PX4 hardware with the simulator and placed them in a distinct module, which we named "Simulator."
+We then created a new "mission computer" module that takes the flight controller's sensor sequence and passes it to the mission computer.
+The flight controller receives the desired mission as a parameter at the task's start and calculates the drone's movement based on the sensor sequence.
+The mission computer is named "Navigator."
+Consequently, we now have two distinct modules, "Simulator" and "Navigator," that communicate using the ``MAVLink'' protocol.

-Now, we will add our layer's logic.
-Our implementation involved building a \href{https://github.com/kfirgirstein/SCART}{Python-based demo} that intercepts sensor data before it enters the mission computer's logic.
-This demo executes pre-defined scenarios and feeds the processed sensor data back to the mission computer.
+Next, we added our layer's logic, our implementation involved building a python-based demo\footnote{The link has been omitted to preserve the anonymity of the submission} that intercepts sensor data before it enters the mission computer's logic.
+This demo executes predefined attack scenarios and feeds the processed sensor data to the mission computer.
 Integration with MAVROS enabled us to incorporate this functionality with minimal additional effort.
-We will remap the sensors in a way that our layer will get the sensors values before the mission computer.
-In that way, we can address our layer as an attacker in the communication module and it also preforms Man in the Middle \cite{cao2020survey}.
+We remapped the sensors so that our layer receives the sensor values before they reach the mission computer.
+In this way, our layer acts as an attacker within the communication module, performing a Man-in-the-Middle attack \cite{cao2020survey}.

-In this phase, the installation of the scenarios and their execution logic were implemented following the remapping of sensors.
-First, the logic for installing the vanilla scenario was implemented, as previously described.
-Subsequently, the corresponding listeners list was created according to the remapped sensors.
-As per our setup, the listeners receive sensor values through a ROS object \cite{quigley2009ros} named "Subscriber", where the sensor name and callback function are passed and operate using the PUSH method.
-That is, they wait until the callback function is triggered by the reception of a new sensor record.
-In this example, the subscriber's values are stored in the history structure, as previously detailed in \nameref{ArchitectureOverview}.
-Once our layer has finished implementing the installed scenarios, the new sensor values are written to the mission computer using the "Publisher" object.
-At this stage, the mission computer receives an update notice from the flight controller, performs the navigation algorithm, and sends an anomaly notice to the flight controller.
-Additionally, in Fig. \ref{fig:AddWhiteNoisePath}, we present the flight path before and after the attack, as part of our experiment's results.
+In this phase, the installation of the scenarios and their execution logic was implemented following the remapping of the sensors.
+First, the logic for installing the vanilla scenario was developed, as previously described.
+Subsequently, we created the corresponding list of listeners based on the remapped sensors.
+In our setup, the listeners receive sensor values through a ROS object \cite{quigley2009ros} called "Subscriber," to which the sensor name and callback function are passed and operated using the PUSH method.
+The listeners wait until the reception of a new sensor record triggers the callback function.
+In this example, the subscriber's values are stored in the history structure, as detailed in Section \ref{ArchitectureOverview}.
+Once our layer has implemented the installed scenarios, the new sensor values are sent to the mission computer using the "Publisher" object.
+At this stage, the mission computer receives an update from the flight controller, executes the navigation algorithm, and sends an anomaly notice to the flight controller.
+In Fig. \ref{fig:AddWhiteNoisePath}, we present the flight path before and after the attack as part of the experimental results.